cda-tum/fiction/docs/getting_started.rst

   git submodule update --init --recursive

 will fetch the latest version of all external modules used.

-Afterwards, *fiction* is ready to be built.
+Additionally, only ``CMake`` and a C++17 compiler are required.

 Using *fiction* as a stand-alone CLI tool
 -----------------------------------------

 It is possible to compile *fiction* as a stand-alone CLI tool.
+For auto-completion in the CLI, it is recommended but not required to install the ``libreadline-dev`` package.
 The build system CMake can be invoked from the command line as follows::

   mkdir build